ndom91/gitbutler-flathub/README.md

 $ just flatpak --install
 ```

-If you used the local variant, you can now run the flatpak via `flatpak run com.gitbutler.app`, if you're not building for local consumption, continue on to the next step.
+If you used installed, you can now run the flatpak via `flatpak run com.gitbutler.app`, if you're not building for local consumption, continue on to the next step.

 ## Bundling